Imbros: Population change in Imbros

 Discrimination against the island's Greek population as well as geopolitical tensions have led to the Greeks emigrating from both islands, the peak of this exodus occurring in 1974, when Turkey invaded Cyprus.
 According to 1927 Population Census, Imbros population was 6,555 Greeks, and 157 Turks; in contrast at the 2000 Population Census the Greeks had become a minority on the island.

-In 2000, there were around 400 Greeks, while there were around 8000 Turks.
+In 2014 there were around 300 Greeks and 8,300 Turks.
 Most of the former Greeks of Imbros and Tenedos are in diaspora in Greece, the United States, and Australia.

 In September 2015, a Greek school on Imbros was reopened after 51 years of prohibition of Greek education.
 As of 2015, there were 14 students, only one of whom was born on the island, the rest from diaspora families that returned to the island.
 In addition, a member of the Greek community is serving on the Imbros municipal police force as of 2015.

 By 2019, the Greek population of the island had increased to 400, mainly due to increasing numbers of returnees from the diaspora.
-There are now 3 Greek schools with 53 students.
+In 2020, there were three Greek schools with 53 students.